markcell/salvaon/README.md

 #Salvaon
-Package for Laravel based on Eloquent to manage XML files.
+Package for Laravel based on Eloquent to manage XML files with SimpleXMLElement and xpath.

 ##Usage
 Install the package through Composer.